Suianina/Suianina/README.md

 # Hey there, I'm <strong>Zhanna!</strong> 👋

-Crafting responsive, accessible and high-quality web applications
+Crafting responsive, accessible, and high-quality web applications
 with clean architecture and a user-first mindset.

 </div>